Managing ASB

 Anti-social behaviour (ASB) affects our tenants’ quality of life, so we are committed to tackling and reducing this problem in our communities and neighbourhoods.

-We have two dedicated Tenancy Compliance Officers who investigate cases and take action where there is clear evidence of a breach of tenancy and/or anti-social behaviour on our estates.
+We have three dedicated Tenancy Compliance Officers and a wider neighbourhood housing team who investigate cases and take action where there is clear evidence of a breach of tenancy and/or anti-social behaviour on our estates.

 When addressing anti-social behaviour (ASB), we will make sure any action taken is appropriate and proportionate.
-We consider the needs of both the victims and the perpetrators, and ensure our actions do not directly or indirectly discriminate against them.
+We consider the needs of everyone involved and ensure our actions do not directly or indirectly discriminate against them.

 If you wish to report an incident of anti-social behaviour, please go to our “˜Report…‘ section.